How Long Do Cookies Last?

 |Packaged Cookies (Hard) last for||1-2 Months||4-5 Months|

 |Homemade Cookies (Soft) last for||2-3 Days||4-5 Months|

 Of course, all foods last for a shorter period of time if they are not stored properly.
-But remember, cookies, like a lot of other baked goods, usually have a sell by date or a best before date and not a use by date.
+Remember that cookies, like a lot of other sweets, usually have a best by date and not an expiration date.
 Because of this distinction, you may safely use them to satisfy your sweet tooth even after the best before date has lapsed.

 How to tell if Cookies are bad, rotten or spoiled?